ethereum/go-ethereum/src/pages/docs/developers/dapp-developer/evm-tracing/built-in-tracers.md

 description: Explanation of the tracers that come bundled in Geth as part of the tracing API.
 ---

-Geth comes bundled with a choice of tracers ready for usage through the [tracing API](/docs/rpc/ns-debug).
-Some of them are implemented natively in Go, and others in JS.
-In this page a summary of each of these will be outlined.
-They have to be specified by name when sending a request.
-The only exception is the opcode logger (otherwise known as struct logger) which is the default tracer for all the methods and cannot be specified by name.
+Geth comes bundled with a choice of tracers that can be invoked via the [tracing API](/docs/rpc/ns-debug).
+Some of these built-in tracers are implemented natively in Go, and others in Javascript.
+The default tracer is the opcode logger (otherwise known as struct logger) which is the default tracer for all the methods.
+Other tracers have to be specified by name when sending a request.

-## Struct logger
+## Struct/opcode logger

-Struct logger or opcode logger is a native Go tracer which executes a transaction and emits the opcode and execution context at every step.
+The struct logger (aka opcode logger) is a native Go tracer which executes a transaction and emits the opcode and execution context at every step.
 This is the tracer that will be used when no name is passed to the API, e.g. `debug.traceTransaction(<txhash>)`.
 The following information is emitted at each step:

 | field      | type          | description                                                                                                                      |
 | ---------- | ------------- | -------------------------------------------------------------------------------------------------------------------------------- |